Our body is constantly controlling our glucose levels (glucose balance).

 However, mothers who have had gestational diabetes (and their children born when when they had it) have an increased risk of developing type 2 diabetes in the future.

-What are you waiting for to discover your genetic predisposition to type 1 and 2 diabetes?
-With ADNTRO's genetic kits it is very easy.
+What are you waiting for to find out your genetic predisposition to have type 1 and 2 diabetes?
+With the DNA TEST is very simple.
+Remember, if you are already genotyped with another company, you can upload your RAW DNA data for free to ADNTRO.